thomas-lehericy/Hanabi-discard/Strategies.md

 - No one else has a playable card in slot x.
 - If Bob does nothing, the first person with a non-known-unplayable card will attempt to play it.
 - But Alice would not play-hint a truly unplayable card.
 This means there is a card that must be played that will resolve the situation and make at least one card playable.
-- Bob thus plays the card that is most likely to make one of the slot x cards playable (based on his clues; if there are no compatible clues, Bob plays his finesse position.)
+- Bob thus plays the card that is most likely to make one of the slot x cards playable (based on his clues; if several are possible, the left-most one (or any arbitrary convention); if there are no compatible clues, Bob plays his finesse position.)
 - This card may or may not actually allow a card to be played.
-In any case, the other players should take note that a finesse has occured, and as such, that at least one of them has a valuable but not-yet-playable card.
+In any case, the other players should take note that a finesse has occured, and as such, that NONE of them has a playable card in slot x, but that at least one of them has a valuable card that was not yet playable at the time the play-hint was given.
 - If the newly placed card makes one of their card possibly playable (based on their clues), they MUST attempt to play it.
 (Finesse are to be considered before Bluffs.)
 This MAY trigger multiple bluffs (if a card is falsely playable, it means that someone has a playable card in a position to be played before the play-hinted card is played).
 - Note that, by seeing Bob react to the finesse, the clue-receiver should acknowledge that he received a clue on a, at this time, UNPLAYABLE card.
 If, at his turn, his card’s playability has not changed (based on the previous player’s reactions), he should not play it.
 If nothing tells him that the card is unplayable, he MUST attempt to play it.
+- In this example, if Donald has the play-hinted card and Cathy has nothing to do (and will thus play if Bob does nothing), then Bob MUST play into the finesse, EVEN IF CATHY HAS A PLAYABLE CARD IN HER FINESSE POSITION, and even if this playable card is the one needed for the finesse.
+That is because if Bob does nothing, Cathy will not play her finesse card, but her slot x card.
+It is likely that Bob’s finesse card is playable (but different from Cathy’s) - and that Cathy, now understanding that it is a finesse, will play her finesse card immediately after.
+- In this last case, Bob’s first hypothesis MUST be that his card will not necessarily be the one of the finesse.
+He MUST thus only play a clued card if it is compatible with EVERY possible case (ex: clued "2" when all the 1s, and no other card, are placed) - otherwise, he must play the finesse card.

-Finesses take precedence over EVERY OTHER ACTION (including plays), otherwise bad information may be transmitted.
+Signalling a finesse (by playing the first card of the finesse) take precedence over EVERY OTHER ACTION (including plays), otherwise bad information may be transmitted.
 It is the finesse-starter’s responsibility to ensure that this will not harm the team.
+- Signalling the finesse MUST be done by one of the players following the hint-giver who knows that it is a finesse, in a way to prevent anyone from misguidedly trying to play.
+- After this point however, the situation is not as urgent.
+Since the play-hinted card is queued like any play-hint, the rest of the finesse may be played over several game turns.
+It may also force the same player to play several cards.

+Ex: Bob has no playable card in slot x, but he has a card to play.
+Donald has y2 in slot x.
+Cathy has y1 in her finesse position, and knows that her slot x card is unplayable.
+- Alice play-hints slot x, for example by discarding, or by cluing Cathy’s slot 3 in a way that makes it clear that Cathy’s slot 3 is not playable.
+- Bob, seeing the state of the game, writes down (wrongly) that he has a playable card in slot x (and notes, looking at Cathy’s hand, the possibility of a finesse).
+He proceeds to play his current card.
+- Cathy knows the play-hint cannot possibly be for her.
+She concludes that this is a finesse, and plays her y1.
+- Seeing this, Bob realizes that it is, indeed, a finesse.
+He erases his note that his slot x card is playable.
+- Donald plays his y2.
+- In this example, Bob should NOT signal the finesse: indeed, first, he can see Cathy’s y1, and second, his next queued card may be a y1.
+He should thus play his cards as usual.

 Ex: g3, p3, y2, b1 and r2 are placed.
 Alice play-hints slot x.
 Bob’s card in slot x is clued 5, Cathy’s is trash, and Donald’s card is clued 4.
 The target of the finesse is either Bob or Donald.
 - If Bob does nothing, Donald deduces that he has g4.
 But Bob plays his finesse card, which is r3.
 Donald then knows that he has neither g4 nor p4.